 The right of use asset recorded in the balance sheet, is the initial amount of the lease liability, in addition to direct costs and initial payments made.

 As a result, all industries (excluding retail and transport) had an effect on their balance, by an increase in asset and liability of 6.4% and 9.4%, respectively.

 Income statement: As lease is considered to be a fixed asset, asset depreciation must be recorded, hence depreciation expense will increase in the balance sheet.
-A lease is also a loan, therefore, there will be an interest charge, increasing the interest expense.
+A contract is also a loan.
+Therefore, there will be an interest charge, increasing the interest expense.

 Depreciation expense is an Earning Before Interest, Tax, Depreciation and Amortization (EBITDA), which is increased in the balance sheet.
 Interest expense is an Earning Before Interest, Tax (EBIT), which also increases.

 The new IRFS 16 standards have been affecting companies globally, including the UK.
 All businesses taking lease will be affect by the new IFRS 16 standard.
 Retail and transport industries have the largest number of operating lease, causing a much significant impact.

 Retailers: retailers such as house of Fraser and Debenhams have been negatively affected by the changes.
 According to Financial Times, Tesco has an increase of net debt of £17.6 Billions, Some companies went to liquidation due to the balance sheet debt, such as HMV.